 I joined an all-day boat trip as a way of exploring the islands quickly in order to get a taste of the Koh Rong craze I kept hearing about (I’ve often rocked up to a praised island only to be disappointed).
 Since I didn’t want to join a booze cruise, The Party Boat was the next best option.
 It’s not crazy as the name suggests, but it’s more upbeat than your average boat ride with a sunbathing deck, funky music and a relaxing atmosphere.

 The first stop was off the rocky shoreline of Koh Rong Island where we had half an hour to snorkel, dive and swim in the warm waters.
-Although it was slightly disappointing that we didn’t get to see the coastline, in the end it didn’t matter because it’s the kind of place you can easily get back to for a couple of days.
+Although it was slightly disappointing that we didn’t get to see the coastline, in the end, it didn’t matter because it’s the kind of place you can easily get back to for a couple of days.

 And, because nothing can beat Koh Rong Samloem.

 Landing at Saracen Bay, I’ve never seen a beach so breathtakingly beautiful.
 The clear blue waters swirled across the white sands in a snaking pattern that formed tiny circular sandy islands and warm water pools.
-The sea glowed with a range of blue hues under the glorious warmth of the sun and the entire coastline was quiet, except for the soft lapping of the waves on shore.
+The sea glowed with a range of blue hues under the glorious warmth of the sun and the entire coastline was quiet, except for the soft lapping of the waves onshore.

 It was pure perfection, a haven of relaxation.
 Wandering down one side of the beach, there was nothing but one bungalow overshadowed by a curve of palm trees.
-I had the beach to myself as leisurely soaked up the tranquil atmosphere, watching tiny crabs scurry into their holes as I tip toed over the untouched sands.
+I had the beach to myself as leisurely soaked up the tranquil atmosphere, watching tiny crabs scurry into their holes as I tiptoed over the untouched sands.

 At the other end of the bay were two bars and a small handful of accommodation options (private bungalows and dorms) yet there was not a raucous atmosphere.

 For now, Koh Rong Samloem remains a semi-untouched paradise island.
-It is said that many parts of the island still remain uninhabited and alongside a fishing village there also exists a marine conservation programme.
+It is said that many parts of the island still remain uninhabited and alongside a fishing village, there also exists a marine conservation programme.

 My only hope is that the serene beauty of this destination does not get ruined and overrun; isn’t affected by the rumble of multiple boats turning up each day to ferry across dozens of passengers; doesn’t succumb to the ugly of waste and other eyesores as a result of booming tourism.

-Instead I choose to overnight at Koh Rong Island.
+Instead, I choose to overnight at Koh Rong Island.

 Staying at Koh Rong, Cambodia

 Although not as stunning and peaceful as its smaller sister, Koh Rong is indeed beautiful and not very crowded – it appears Silhanoukville still a firm grip on caging the crazy partygoers.
-The Cambodia island attract the more curious.
+The Cambodia island attracts the more curious.

 Koh Rong teams with local life here, making the island feel very exclusive and not overly westernised.
-Unfortunately the beach is not entirely secluded as nearly the entire shoreline is lined with accommodation – you can choose to reside in a dorm (Koh Rong Backpackers being the most established traveller haunt), a private hut or a more expensive, private hillside bungalow right at the very end of the beach.
+Unfortunately, the beach is not entirely secluded as nearly the entire shoreline is lined with accommodation – you can choose to reside in a dorm (Koh Rong Backpackers being the most established traveller haunt), a private hut or a more expensive, private hillside bungalow right at the very end of the beach.